-Your first days in a new city can shape your overall experience.
-With that in mind, here’s a short checklist of things to do shortly after you arrive.
-Ticking them off will help you have a fun and hassle-free time in your new city.
+For international students arriving in Dublin, the first days in the city can shape your overall experience.
+With that in mind, here’s a short checklist of things to help you get settled in.
+Ticking them off will help you have a fun and hassle-free time while studying in Dublin.

 Set up your finances

-Make sure you have healthcare insurance
+Make sure you have health insurance

 Save some important numbers

-Go to orientation week
+Go to freshers’ week

-Orientation week is a great opportunity to check out your new university, meet people in your course, and get involved in clubs and societies early in your first term.
-See what your university has planned at the links below:
+Freshers’ week, which is also known as welcome week or orientation week, is a great opportunity to check out your new university, meet people in your course and get involved in clubs and societies early in your first term.

-- Trinity College Dublin (TCD)
+- Trinity College Dublin

-- University College Dublin (UCD)
+- University College Dublin

-- Dublin City University (DCU)
+- Dublin City University

-- Maynooth University (NUIM)
+- Maynooth University

-- Technological University Dublin (TU Dublin)
+- Technological University Dublin